My clients love when I suggest they include butter into their diets. The only rule is that it must be grass-fed pasture-raised organic butter.

 Contrary to popular belief, saturated fat from butter, grass-fed (pasture-raised) organic meats and coconut oil isn’t what’s harming our hearts and health or causing the diabetes and obesity epidemic.

-The real villains destroying our bodies, brains and health: excessive amounts of sugar and starchy carbohydrates, super-sized sodas, fructose, factory-farmed hormone- and antibiotic-injected frankenmeats, artificial sweeteners, GMOs, trans fats, toxic chemicals and fast, fake, processed and packaged foods.
+The real villains destroying our bodies, brains and health: rancid vegetable oils, trans fats (hydrogenated oils), excessive amounts of processed sugar and starchy carbohydrates, super-sized sodas, fructose corn syrup, factory-farmed hormone- and antibiotic-injected frankenmeats, artificial sweeteners, and fast, fake, processed and packaged foods loaded with pesticides, GMOs, glyphosate and other toxic chemicals.

-A diet deficient in fat, and eating low-fat and nonfat items (that are loaded with toxic chemicals and sugar) increase risk of depression, mood disorders, dementia, intensify cravings and is linked to hormone imbalances, weight gain, dry skin and dry hair, hair loss, infertility and reproductive problems.
+A diet deficient in fat, and consuming low-fat and nonfat items (that are loaded with toxic chemicals and sugar) increase the risk of depression, anxiety, mood disorders, dementia, and intensify cravings.
+Fat deprivation is linked to hormone imbalances, weight gain, dry skin and dry hair, hair loss, infertility and reproductive problems.

 My philosophy regarding food is to eat an abundance of plants, greens and veggies, a wide diversity of organic nutrient-dense, real foods, and that includes a variety of healthy, healing fats such as butter, clarified butter (ghee), avocados, full fat organic grass-fed yogurt, grass-fed organic pasture-raised meats, pastured (not pasteurized) eggs and poultry, fatty fish (wild salmon, sardines), coconut oil, coconut butter, olives and extra-virgin olive oil.